An illustrated tutorial for a simple linen throw with a crocheted edge.

 - Wash and dry your linen.
 I dried mine on a very low heat

-- Iron down, using spray starch, 1/4″ on all sides and then iron down,using spray starch, 1/2″ on all sides.
-I found the easiest way to do this part is to have a a piece of cardstock marked at those increments that I could fold the fabric over and iron.
+- Iron down, using spray starch, 1/4″ on all sides and then iron down, using spray starch, 1/2″ on all sides.
+I found the easiest way to do this part is to have a piece of cardstock marked at those increments that I could fold the fabric over and iron.

-- Once you have 1/4″ turned over and ironed, and then 1/2″ turned over and ironed, it’s time to make your mitred corners.
-Here is the link to a tutorial I did on mitred corners.
+- Once you have 1/4″ turned over and ironed, and then 1/2″ turned over and ironed, it’s time to make your mitered corners.
+Here is the link to a tutorial I did on mitered corners.

-- Once your mitred corners are done, you may be inclined to sew the hem down.
+- Once your mitered corners are done, you may be inclined to sew the hem down.
 I found it best to wait on this.
 If you sew it down, all your knots from sewing the backstitch will show.
-If you’ve starched it well, the crease will remain while you sew in the backstitch and you can sew the hem afterwards.
+If you’ve starched it well, the crease will remain while you sew in the backstitch and you can sew the hem afterward.

 - I made marks every 2 cm around the perimeter of the linen with the disappearing ink, threaded my needle with the pearl cotton and sewed the backstitch at the edge.

 - If you aren’t familiar with the backstitch, it’s very simple.
 Come up from the back of your fabric and out point number 1.
 Then go in point number 2 and out point number 3.
 You will then go back in point number 1 and out point number 4.
 From point 4 you’ll go in at 3 and out at 5.
 Get it?